EggsyOnCode/landing-fin-tech/README.md

-#A Landing Page for FinTech Startup
-#     ReactJS + Tailwind CSS
+#A Landing Page for FinTech Startup in ReactJS + Tailwind CSS